JRC1995/Abstractive-Summarization/README.md

 The RNN used here, is a standard LSTM with RRA ([Residual Recurrent Attention](https://arxiv.org/abs/1709.03714))

-Remember, the hyperparameter K?

-The model will compute the weighted sum (weighted based on some trainable parameters in the attention weight matrix) of the PREVIOUS K hidden states - the weighted sum is denoted as RRA in this function.
+The model will compute the weighted sum (weighted based on some trainable parameters in the attention weight matrix) of the PREVIOUS K (K is the hyperparameter mentioned before) hidden states - the weighted sum is denoted as RRA in this function.

-hidden_residuals will contain the last K hidden states.
+The last k indices of hidden_residuals will contain the last K hidden states.

 The RRA will influence the Hidden State calculation in LSTM.

 (The attention weight matrix is to be normalized by dividing each elements by the sum of all the elements as said in the paper.
 But, here, I am normalizing it by softmax)

-The purpose for this is to created connections between hidden states of different timesteps, to establish long term dependencies.
+The purpose for this is to create connections between hidden states of different timesteps, to establish long term dependencies.